The Man in the Moon (Joyce book)

 The Man in the Moon is a 2011 picture book by William Joyce, published by Atheneum Books.
-It is a part of a book series called Guardians of Childhood.

-The protagonist, The Man in the Moon, who has the nickname MiM, has a mission to safeguard children when he reaches adulthood.
+It is the first part of the book series The Guardians of Childhood, which was adapted into the animated film Rise of the Guardians.
+It tells the origin story of the folkloric Man in the Moon, nicknamed MiM, and how he became a protective figure for Earth's children.